 After some consideration, we decided to utilize the built-in guide on the 1D X II to assist us in determining what case to use as a starting point for what we were taking.
 After that, we did some fast Googling to see what area mode Canon suggests using.

-We utilized Case 4 and AF Expansion with four additional points surrounding the user-selected point when analyzing soccer, for instance (we also used iTR for testing purposes as well).
-When taking pictures of a rodeo, we used Cases 1 and 4 with their normal settings.
+We utilized Case 4 and AF Expansion with four additional points surrounding the user-selected point when analyzing soccer, for instance (we also used it for testing purposes).
+On the other hand, when taking pictures of a rodeo, we used Cases 1 and 4 with their standard settings.
 Additionally, we experimented with Case 6 by increasing the ‘Accel / Decel Tracking’ option by one notch (also with AF expansion).

-However, there is a drawback to this in that, once you have adapted the system to better deal with erratically moving things, the camera will start to behave in a jerky manner.
+However, there is a drawback to this: once you have adapted the system to better deal with erratically moving things, the camera will behave in a jerky manner.
 This may be especially problematic when dealing with stationary subjects, as it can occasionally lead to photographs that are slightly out of focus.
 However, it can also be problematic when dealing with moving topics, as focus might suddenly stray off your subject entirely.

-You can program a custom button to go from AI Servo to One-Shot AF, which dependably locks focus with a very high degree of precision, even if you haven’t altered the case settings you’re in.
-This option is available for shooting static subjects at the very least.
+You can program a custom button from AI Servo to One-Shot AF, which dependably locks focus with a very high degree of precision, even if you haven’t altered the case settings you’re in.
+This option is available for shooting static subjects, at the very least.

 Because of the unreliability of the subject tracking system, which we alluded to earlier, it is also best to switch to single-point AF if you have the time to do so, as using the expansion settings (particularly 61-point iTR) on static subjects can also result in very slight misfocus.
-This is due to the fact that the subject tracking system is unreliable.
+But, again, this is because the subject tracking system is unreliable.